-Not annualized for periods less than one year.
 Based on the weighted average shares outstanding for the respective periods.
-(1)

 (2) The tax status of distributions is calculated in accordance with income tax regulations, which may differ from amounts determined under GAAP, and reported on Form 1099-DIV each calendar year.
-Based on the change in market price per share during the period and takes into account distributions, if any, reinvested in accordance with our dividend reinvestment plan.
-(3)

-(4) Operating expenses exclude Credit Facility related costs.

-Credit Facility amendment costs, if any, are not annualized.
-The asset coverage ratio for a class of senior securities representing indebtedness is calculated on our consolidated total assets, less all liabilities and indebtedness not represented by senior securities, divided by the senior securities representing indebtedness.
+(3) Based on the change in market price per share during the period and takes into account distributions, if any, reinvested in accordance with our dividend reinvestment plan.
+(4) Excludes Credit Facility related costs.
+(5) The asset coverage ratio for a class of senior securities representing indebtedness is calculated on our consolidated total assets, less all liabilities and indebtedness not represented by senior securities, divided by the senior securities representing indebtedness.
 This asset coverage ratio is multiplied by \$1,000 to determine the asset coverage per unit.

-10. CREDIT FACILITY
+11. CREDIT FACILITY